 - Click the 'Manage' button next to your domain.

-- Click the 'Domain' tab on the bottom left.
+- Click the 'Domain' tab at the top.

 - Finally, click the Change domain button to finish.